 How to Use Breakout Trading

-- The most profitable breakouts happen after volatility squeezes, so identifying these events is important.
+- They often appear after volatility squeezes – so identifying these events is important.

 - Use a system of multiple, smaller trades and build the position as confidence in the breakout is established.
 Or use a straddle strategy.